 23 Jul How To Handle Denials For Medical Claims

 • Omission or incorrect information identifying the patient.
 All it takes is a single number or letter left out or written in the wrong order in a name, birth date, social security number or other information, and the claim is very likely to be denied.
-Verifying all information and submitting to the billing service with each claim will help to eliminate the problem so that every detail is confirmed to be correct before the claim is submitted.
+Verifying all information before submitting each claim will help to eliminate the problem so that every detail is confirmed to be correct before the claim is submitted.

 • Forwarding the insurance information for a patient without confirming that the coverage is still active will result in lost time and the need for follow-up billing when coverage has been terminated prior to the time of the claim.